MonitorQA/ExternalApiDocs/_posts/2023-06-06-get-corrective-action-expired.md

 | pageNumber | integer | No | Page number for pagination (starts from 1) |
 | pageSize | integer | No | Number of items per page |

+**Note:** This method will return an empty data list if the requested page does not exist.

 ### Example Request

 ```http